 Most of the time when we have play dates there are siblings involved.
 In our case that means there is a 1,5 year old inquisitive boy tagging along who wants nothing else but to be physically involved in whatever is going on.

-We have a little basket set up with safe recyclables for Tomas to explore.
+We have a little basket set up with safe recyclables for Mister T to explore.
 There are little cardboard boxes, empty plastic bottles, there are pegs, lids and straws to post and there is painter’s tape to experiment with.

 If you’re lucky, it will keep your toddler busy while your preschooler can concentrate on his or her work.